National Security (Legislative Provisions) Bill

-National Security (Legislative Provisions) Bill (國家安全（立法條文）條例草案) was a Hong Kong 2003 proposed bill.
+The National Security (Legislative Provisions) Bill (國家安全（立法條文）條例草案) was a bill proposed by the Government of Hong Kong in 2003.
 It aimed to amend the Crimes Ordinance, the Official Secrets Ordinance, and the Societies Ordinance, pursuant to the obligation imposed by Article 23 of the Basic Law, and to provide for related, incidental and consequential amendments.
 The proposed bill was introduced on 14 February 2003.
 It caused considerable controversy in Hong Kong and a massive demonstration on 1 July.
 On 6 July, James Tien resigned from the Executive Council.
 On 5 September 2003, Hong Kong chief executive Tung Chee-hwa announced that the bill had been officially withdrawn.

 Background

 The Article 23 of the Basic Law (BL 23) states:

 The Hong Kong Special Administrative Region shall enact laws on its own to prohibit any act of treason, secession, sedition, subversion against the PRC government, or theft of state secrets, to prohibit foreign political organisations or bodies from conducting political activities in the Region, and to prohibit political organisations or bodies of the Region from establishing ties with foreign political organisations or bodies.

 Before 1997, the government of British Hong Kong introduced the Crimes (Amendment)(No.2) Bill 1996 in an attempt to concretize the concepts of "subversion" and secession" by confining them to actual violent conduct but it failed as it was strongly opposed by the PRC government.
 The failure of this 1996 bill thus left a vacuum in the present legislation.

 The government of the Hong Kong Special Administrative Region (HKSAR) had delayed the matter and had successfully warded off any suggestion to enact a law.
 However the controversy over Article 23 began in mid-2002 when Qian Qichen, Vice Premier of the State Council, expressed the PRC government's desire for Hong Kong to pass the required legislation quickly.
 This prompted the Chief Executive of Hong Kong Tung Chee-hwa to begin the process of drafting the said legislation.
 On 24 September 2002, the HKSAR government unveiled its Consultation Document on Proposals to Implement Article 23 of the Basic Law.
 Even before the publication of the consultation document, a number of groups such as the Hong Kong Bar Association and the Hong Kong Journalists Association had expressed grave concerns in July 2002 about the possible implementation of the Article 23.
 The three-month consultation ended in December after a demonstration on 15 December 2002 which drew almost 60,000 people against the proposal.
 In response, the government amended the proposal by giving several major "concessions" on the substance, but rejected the call for a white paper.